UART and Relay Wiring¶

 Using any color 28 AWG wire, connect the (A) terminal block connector pin

-from the conductor PCB to the (B) terminal block connector pinGPIO19
+GPIO19from the conductor PCB to the (B) terminal block connector pinGPIO19on the power management PCB.

 - Following the picture below, turn the conductor PCB over so the front face is up: